CORONAVIRUS (COVID-19) UPDATE

 Florida A&M University and the School of Allied Health Sciences (SOAHS) are closely monitoring the Novel Coronavirus (COVID-19) pandemic.
 The University and School remain open for business even as we carefully observe federal and state safety and health protocols.
 The administration, faculty, and staff in the School of Allied Health Sciences have been working around the clock to implement processes that will enable student success.

-As you are aware, we have transitioned to online teaching and learning for the remainder of the Spring Semester 2020.
+As you are aware, we have transitioned to online teaching and learning for the remainder of the Spring Semester 2020 and for Summer Semester 2020.
 Administration, faculty, and staff are currently working remotely to accomplish the many activities to make certain that the SOAHS is continuously ‘on the move.’
 We encourage students to communicate directly with their professors and academic advisors.
-Also, when completing Spring Semester and preparing for Summer Semester, check the FAMU Registrar’s website for important information related to student matriculation.
+Also, when completing Summer Semester and preparing for Fall Semester, check the FAMU Registrar’s website for important information related to student matriculation.

 In conclusion, please remember to follow health protocols and advisories as you go about your day-to-day lives.
 And, regularly check your FAMU email and visit famu.edu/coronavirus for updates.
 Your health and wellbeing are our top priority.

 Main Office Number – (850) 599-3818

 About The School of Allied Health Sciences